Toyota Prius costs, insurance, warranty & tax

 With around 200 Toyota dealers nationwide, it’ll be easy to get your Prius serviced – and we’d recommend you go to a main dealer, as being serviced by an official Toyota franchise preserves the extensive warranty cover on the hybrid system components and the battery pack.
 Service intervals are every year or 10,000 miles and alternate between interval and major services.
 Expect to pay around £169 for the former and £219 for the latter.

-Even a top-spec fully optioned Prius won’t be liable for the £325 VED premium for cars costing more than £40,000, so given the Toyota is an alternatively fuelled vehicle in the eyes of the government, you’ll only pay £140 a year in road tax.
+Even a top-spec fully optioned Prius won’t be liable for the £335 VED (road tax) annual premium that applies to cars costing more than £40,000 new, so given the Toyota is an 'alternatively fuelled vehicle' in the eyes of the government, you’ll only pay £145 a year.

 In This Review